 Safety Plan Treatment Manual:

-The Safety Plan Treatment Manual (MS Word) was developed for use by VA clinicians and staff.
+The Safety Plan Treatment Manual was developed for use by VA clinicians and staff.
 It describes a brief clinical intervention, safety planning, that can serve as a valuable adjunct to risk assessment and may be used with Veterans who have made a suicide attempt, have suicide ideation, have psychiatric disorders that increase suicide risk, or who are otherwise determined to be at high risk for suicide.
 It details how clinicians and clients may collaboratively develop and use safety plans as an intervention strategy to lower the risk of suicidal behavior.
 This approach is consistent with the Recovery Model, which views Veterans as collaborators in their treatment and fosters empowerment, hope, and individual potential.

 Safety Plan Quick Guide:

 Suicide Prevention: A Guide for Military and Veteran Families